Best Ways To Communicate With Renters

-As a landlord, one of the most important, if not THE most important quality to possess is communication skills.
-If you have had even the least bit of experience in property management, you know that, on a daily basis, you will encounter all sorts of people.
-Different jobs, different backgrounds, different schedules, different families, different interests, different beliefs, different visitors, etc. In order to make all your tenants feel comfortable and like an important part of your community, here are several things to keep in mind when communicating with them.
-This will make your job easier and their lives at your community better!
+As a landlord, one of the most important, if not THE most important, qualities to possess is communication skills.
+If you have had even the least bit of experience in property management, you know that you will encounter all sorts of people daily.
+Different jobs, different backgrounds, different schedules, different families, different interests, different beliefs, different visitors, etc. To make all your tenants feel comfortable and like an important part of your community, here are several things to keep in mind when communicating with them.
+This will make your job easier and their lives in your community better!

 Write It Out!

 Though it’s often much easier to discuss things in person, it’s always a good idea to have it in writing.
-Say you came to an agreement with a tenant that they later claim never happened.
+Say you agreed with a tenant that they later claim never happened.
 If you have your conversation in an email, that’s your proof – should you ever have to take legal action.
 Additionally, most people these days prefer “screen contact.”
 We’re all busy!
 By screen contact, we mean phone and computer screens.
 Email and text are super easy.

 According to Statista, there are nearly 157 million Facebook users in the U.S., 77.5 million Instagram users, and 67 million Twitter users.
 What does this tell you?
 If your community isn’t on social media, you need to be!
 Your renters are there!
-Social media is a great (and free) platform with which to engage your renters and, best of all, communicate with them!
+Social media is a great (and free) platform to engage your renters and, best of all, communicate with them!
 Is the leasing office closing early?
 Post it on your Facebook page.
 Is there a move-in special happening next month?
 Tweet about it!
 Have a holiday party in the clubhouse?
 Post about it on Instagram!
-You can even ask your renters to share their own pictures of themselves, their friends and their family at the community.
-You know what people really love?
+You can even ask your renters to share their own pictures of themselves, their friends, and their family in the community.
+Do you know what people really love?
 Pets!
-Pictures of your renters and their pets at your community (or just solo pet pics) are pure gold!
+Pictures of your renters and their pets in your community (or just solo pet pics) are pure gold!
 This is great branding (and again, it’s free!) for your community and a wonderful way to get your name out there.
 Say Bobby sees Sally posting about the awesome pool party that your community threw for its residents.
 Now Bobby knows Sally lives in an awesome place and is more inclined to check it out.
-Bottom line is – your community is more top-of-mind the more active it is on social media.
-Furthermore, if you really love some of the images your renters are tweeting, instagramming and facebooking and think they would be great promotional images, ask for their permission to use them in your advertising!
+The bottom line is – your community is more top-of-mind.
+The more active it is on social media.
+Furthermore, if you really love some of the images your renters are tweeting, Instagramming, and Facebooking and think they would be great promotional images, ask for their permission to use them in your advertising!
 It’s organic, original content that no one else is going to have.
 Plus, your tenant will be super flattered that you dig their photography skills!
 Reminder: it’s best to get their permission to use their photos IN WRITING – should any legal issues pop up later.

 All in all, there are many avenues of communication that can lead to a positive landlord-tenant relationship.
 These are just a few of them.
-As a property manager, you have to do a little bit of research and trial and error to see which methods work best with which types of renters.
-Regardless, keep in mind that the best type of communication is an OPEN one!
+As a property manager, you have to do some research and trial and error to see which methods work best with which types of renters.
+Regardless, keep in mind that the best communication type is an OPEN one!